-A potential impairment occasioned by the potential revocation of four mining licenses to facilitate the establishment of the Dered Krian National Park ("Park") has a near-term adverse impact upon the Bau project, however the bulk of the resources and reserve reduction remain external to the Park, so much of these potential reductions will be preserved under an excision proposal or new tenement applications if required.
+A potential impairment occasioned by the potential revocation of four mining licenses to facilitate the establishment of the Dered Krian National Park ("Park") has a near-term adverse impact upon Bau, however the bulk of the resources and reserve reduction remain external to the Park, so much of these potential reductions will be preserved under an excision proposal or new tenement applications if required.

-During this financial year the Directors examined the viability of relisting the Company on a stock exchange and during this process it became clear that it was not possible for the Company to achieve the previous valuation outcomes.
-The Directors therefore have performed an impairment test and determined the recoverable amount of the asset at its fair value less costs of disposal, relying on advice from an independent party which concluded that the Enterprise Value (EV) of the Company at 30 June 2019 based on a pre-IPO valuation is \$17.5 million.
+During the last financial year the Directors examined the viability of relisting the Company on a stock exchange and during this process it became clear that it was not possible for the Company to achieve the previous valuation outcomes.
+The Directors therefore performed an impairment test and determined the recoverable amount of the asset at its fair value less costs of disposal, relying on advice from an independent party which concluded that the Enterprise Value (EV) of the Company at 30 June 2019 based on a pre-IPO valuation was \$17.5 million.
 As the Company only has a single asset, the use of an EV was considered an appropriate indicator for the value of the asset.
-This opinion was based on the value of the asset on an EV per ounce basis discounted for their assessment of the sovereign risk-taking and the likely institutional market uptake of the IPO offering and takes into account pre-IPO funding arranged by the Company, and the proposed raising of \$5.6 - \$7.0 million as part of an IPO that involves the Company relisting on the ASX that should take place prior to 30 June 2020.
-This process ascribed an asset value of \$17.5 million on a debt free basis.
+This opinion was based on the value of the asset on an EV per ounce basis discounted for their assessment of the sovereign risktaking and the likely institutional market uptake of the IPO offering and takes into account pre-IPO funding arranged by the Company, and the proposed raising of approximately \$5.6 - \$7.0 million as part of an IPO that involves the Company re-listing on the ASX that should take place prior to November 2020.
+This process ascribed an asset value of approximately \$17.5 million on a debt free basis.
 Any change in the IPO pricing will result in a corresponding direct change in the underlying asset value.
 As a result, the Directors have concluded that it was necessary for the Group to impair the carrying value of Bau for the year ended 30 June 2019 by an amount of \$33,270,000 reducing the value of the asset to \$17,506,422.
+A review for the year ended 30 June 2020 indicated no significant change to facts and circumstances which would suggest that a further reduction to the carrying value is necessary.
+Therefore, management and the Directors conclude that no impairment is required for 30 June 2020.